Bicester Village Privacy Notice

 If you would like more information about our third party partners, transfers and to request details of the safeguards in place, please contact us using the details at Who we are and how to contact us.

 We may use third party providers or data processors to support the provision of services including:

-- valet parking services;
+- valet parking and home delivery services;

 - to process payments made using debit and credit cards.
 Bicester Village does not store any payment card numbers once your transaction has been completed;